 Ukrainian Christmas Borscht with Vushka – Recipe

 The day of Ukrainian Christmas Eve is a fasting day, thus no meat is consumed at all, and all the meals are small and very simple.
-Some people abstain from eating all-together for the whole day until the first star appears, and a 12-course meatless meal is being served for the whole family, to break the fast.
+Some people abstain from eating altogether for the whole day until the first star appears, and a 12-course meatless meal is served for the whole family, to break the fast.

 My mother did not use any shortening for Christmas Eve meal preparations, but rather a very fresh flaxseed oil, which she had made especially the week before Christmas.
 I loved the flavor of the fresh flaxseed oil in all the meatless dishes.

 One of the 12-course meatless dishes served during a Ukrainian Christmas Eve is a Traditional Ukrainian Borscht (Red Beet Soup).

-This is my favorite meatless borscht recipe for Christmas Eve, but any other time of the year, I use chicken or beef broth as the base.
+This is my favorite meatless borscht recipe for Christmas Eve, but at any other time of the year, I use chicken or beef broth as the base.